Sambodhi Sutta Talks

 The Sambodhi Sutta – The Wings of Self-Awakening

-In The Sambodhi Sutta – The Wings of Self-Awakening the Buddha teaches the importance of admirable friends and other requirments in supporting self-awakening.
 The Buddha was at Anathapindika’s monastery at Jeta’s Grove.
-He asked those gathered “Friends, if those of other sects’ would ask you what are the pre-requisites for developing the wings of self-awakening how would you respond?
+He asked those gathered “Friends if those of other sects’ would ask you what are the pre-requisites for developing the wings of self-awakening how would you respond?

 The monks and nuns asked the Buddha to tell them his response so that “they would remember it clearly.”